jhorchler/jhorchler/README.md

 I am an Oracle DBA and IT specialist with a wide range of interests.
 I do not only deal with Oracle, but also with automation, programming, and data analysis.

-I successfully completed the [Udacity](https://www.udacity.com/) Nanodegrees **Data Analysis** and **Machine Learning Engineer**.
+I successfully completed the [Udacity](https://www.udacity.com/) Nanodegrees **Data Analyst** and **Machine Learning Engineer**.
 Please find my submissions in the corresponding repositories here at GitHub.

 The topics and products I am currently dealing with and interested in: